LibertyDSNP/spec/pages/DSNP/AttributeSets.md

 * Schemaless: `#IsHuman`
 * Unsigned schema: `zQmQNHNfHnbgJJ6nK4UPx2VtTUCafAKCbqZJ6ZRYUGjoeFj#BSC`
-* Signed schema: `dsnp://12345678909876#TimeZone`
+* Signed schema: `did:dsnp:12345678909876#TimeZone`

 ## Public Key references

 Both Verifiable Credential Schema documents and Verifiable Credential documents may include proof sections.
 It is expected (though not mandated) that these will often use cryptographic signatures based on the author or issuer's key.

 DSNP Users may announce a Public Key for use in signing these documents by using the [Public Key Announcement](Types/PublicKey.md) with the key type of `assertionMethod`.
 A key announced in this fashion can be referenced using a DSNP URI as follows:
-`dsnp://_dsnpUserId_#_keyId_`
+`did:dsnp:_dsnpUserId_#_keyIdentifier_`

-In this format, both DSNP User Id and Key Id are 64-bit unsigned integers, represented in decimal form.
+In this format, the DSNP User Id is a 64-bit unsigned integer, represented in decimal form.
+The key identifier is system-specific.

 A verifier must ensure that the DSNP User Id referenced this way is the same as the author or issuer field.